oneminch/Notes/React.md

 - [[Accessibility|Web Accessibility]] is a universal and library-agnostic principle.
 - Following A11y best practices such as using the right element for the right job and using semantic elements helps make the web accessible for everyone.
-- There are popular component libraries that provide tools to help build accessible React apps: React Aria, Radix UI, Next UI, etc. These libraries use best practices under the hood to ensure accessibility.
+- There are popular component libraries that provide tools to help build accessible React apps: React Aria, Radix UI, Hero UI, etc. These libraries use best practices under the hood to ensure accessibility.
     - Adobe's React Aria provides a set of well-tested, unstyled React components and hooks to build accessible UI components.
 It provides components for common UI patterns such as switches and calendars.

 ## Debugging